Bloomingdale Medallions

 Where to see the Medallions throughout 2024 - 2025

-CURRENT: Booker T. Washington Middle School
+PAST: Booker T. Washington Middle School

-This exhibition will be on view Thursday, August 15, 2024 through December 12, 2024
+This exhibition was on view Thursday, August 15, 2024 through December 12, 2024

 UP-COMING